-I am the great-grandson of Mark Huling, a world-renowned seal trainer.
+I am the great-grandson of Mark Huling.
 Mark trained many famous seals (aka sea lions).
 Sharkey was his favorite.
-Access to family archives provided a treasure trove of material, which inspired me to write the true untold story of Sharkey and his flippered colleagues, Sharkey: When Sea Lions Were Stars of Show Business (1907-1958).
-(Book publisher and publication date still to be determined.)
+Access to family archives provided a treasure trove of material, which inspired me to write the true untold story of Sharkey and his flippered colleagues.
+Publication forthcoming, publisher TBD, working title: Sharkey: When Sea Lions Were Stars of Show Business (1907-1958).

-Countless hours of research followed: visits to major metropolitan libraries and institutes, correspondence with curators the world over, scouring news articles, and conducting interviews.
-Uncovered were newsreels, short films, original scripts, TV kinescopes, press photos, a rare 78-rpm recording, programs, posters, and dozens of fascinating anecdotes.
+Countless hours of research followed: collecting and pouring over family archives, visits to metropolitan libraries and institutes, correspondence with curators the world over, scouring articles, conducting interviews.
+Uncovered were newsreels, a 78-rpm recording, films, scripts, press photos, TV kinescopes, and loads of anecdotes.
 Puzzling together and crafting the story was a labor a love.